Zkp1-2/secureai-sentinel/README.md

 - Remediation ticket export as Markdown.
 - SQLite workspace with saved analysis history.

-### Reporting and evaluation
+### Reporting and Evaluation

 - Markdown report export.
 - JSON result export.
 - Internal benchmark for regression testing.
 - Evaluation signals:
-  - retrieval coverage
+  - Retrieval coverage
-  - confidence
+  - Confidence
-  - input parser type
+  - Input parser type
-  - agent trace summaries
+  - Agent trace summaries

-> Benchmark note: the included benchmark is a small curated regression suite for project validation.
+> **Benchmark note:** the included benchmark is a small curated regression suite for project validation.
 It is not a claim of real-world scanner accuracy.

 ---

-## Tech stack
+## Tech Stack

 | Layer | Technology |
 |---|---|